Sail the Journey of Odysseus

 Cordelia specialises in luxury travel storytelling, drawing on experience across sectors from private gardens to superyachting.
 With a passion for the ocean and environment, she combines creativity and marketing expertise to craft narratives that resonate with UHNW audiences.

-Sail The Filming Locations of Christopher Nolan's The Odyssey by Private Yacht
+Christopher Nolan's The Odyssey: Sail the Filming Locations by Private Yacht

-Christopher Nolan’s The Odyssey was filmed across some of the world’s most dramatic coastlines: the volcanic Aeolian Islands, the sea caves of Sicily, the mythological shores of Greece and the open waters of Iceland.
-Rather than studio sets, Nolan filmed on real islands, real oceans and aboard real sailing vessels, including Draken Harald Hårfagre, the world’s largest Viking longship.
+Christopher Nolan's The Odyssey stars Matt Damon as Odysseus, Tom Holland as Telemachus and Zendaya as Athena.
+It was filmed on actual coastlines rather than studio sets: the sea caves of Sicily, the volcanic Aeolian Islands, the mythological shores of Greece and the open Atlantic waters of Iceland.
+Nolan filmed on real sailing ships, including Draken Harald Hårfagre, the world's largest Viking longship.
+Every location in the film is a place you can reach by private yacht and experience for yourself.

-• Arrive by tender at Nestor's Cave on the Greek Peloponnese, the exact cave where Nolan filmed the Cyclops sequence using a mechanical puppet, without CGI
+• Arrive by tender at Nestor's Cave on the Greek Peloponnese, the exact cave where Nolan filmed the Cyclops sequence using a real mechanical puppet rather than digital effects

-• Join a volcanologist on a night trek to Stromboli's summit, watching lava eject above you while the yacht sits visible in the bay below
+• Join a volcanologist on a night trek to Stromboli's summit, watching lava eject above you with the yacht anchored in the bay below

 • Sail the Strait of Messina on the tidal window with your captain explaining the real geography that inspired the myth of Scylla and Charybdis